 Under the hood of the Mazda 3 Turbo is a 2.5-liter Skyactiv-G engine, obviously fitted with forced induction.
 This four-cylinder mill produces up to 250hp and a massive 434Nm of torque.
 While drive is transferred to all four wheels via Mazda’s i-Activ all-wheel drive system, purists will probably sneer at the sole transmission choice which is a six-speed automatic.

 If you want the Mazda 3 Turbo, too bad.
-As of this writing, the car is slated to go on sale in the North American market only towards the end of 2020.
+As of this writing, the car is slated to go on sale in the North American market only toward the end of 2020.
 Prices start at $29,990 (P1,457,000) for the sedan and $30,900 (P1,501,000) for the hatchback.
 With Filipino buyers already spoilt for choice when it comes to enthusiast cars, we can only hope that Mazda Philippines will stir up the market with the turbocharged 3.